©2011-2023 Less Accounting

 Set your invoice terms to have a shorter due date; I suggest net 0.
 The longer an invoice sits on the desk of your client the less likely they are to pay you.
 Outstanding invoices turn into overdue invoices and you don’t become a higher priority by allowing your client to slide by without communication (email or phone).
 The money is due right now, so use net 0 and get paid faster.

-We’re in an awesome industry where there’s a hard deliverable that clients pay for–files.
-This is one of the most important points, so listen up and repeat after me, “Never release files for a client project until you receive the final payment and the money has cleared.”
+We’re in a fantastic industry where there’s a hard deliverable that clients pay for–files.
+This is one of the most essential points, so listen up and repeat after me, “Never release files for a client project until you receive the final payment and the money has cleared.”

 Okay, you’re not releasing files until you get paid, so let’s just invoice the client a week or two before the project will be complete.
-Oh and be clear to the client why you’re doing this: “I’m sending you an invoice for the final payment or final hours so I can release the files before the deadline and as we’re finishing up.”
+Be clear to the client why you’re doing this: “I’m sending you an invoice for the final payment or final hours so I can release the files before the deadline and as we’re finishing up.”
+Keith, founder of KnockKnock Factory says, “We remind our clients of the terms of delivering files post-payment with a friendly email about two weeks before the project is finished.
+We let them know we’re getting close to launch and we’re sending the final invoice for the remainder of cash for the project.”

 So you have outstanding invoices and they are almost late, maybe a week before they’re due.
 What do you do?